solana-labs/solana/book/src/turbine-block-propagation.md

 The following diagram shows how two neighborhoods in different layers interact.
 To cripple a neighborhood, enough nodes (erasure codes +1) from the neighborhood above need to fail.
-Since each neighborhood receives blobs from multiple nodes in a neighborhood in the upper layer, we'd need a big network failure in the upper layers to end up with incomplete data.
+Since each neighborhood receives shreds from multiple nodes in a neighborhood in the upper layer, we'd need a big network failure in the upper layers to end up with incomplete data.